Americo-Liberian people: Culture

-Americo-Liberian culture is a blend of the African-American and Caribbean culture brought to Liberia by the various American, Recaptive, and West Indian settlers and is exhibited by the cuisine, language, and architectural style of the Americo-Liberians.
+Americo-Liberian culture is a blend of the African-American and Caribbean cultures brought to Liberia by the various American, Recaptive, and West Indian settlers and is exhibited by the language, social norms, and architectural style of the Americo-Liberians.

-The Americo-Liberians introduced various aspects of African-American culture in Liberia including Liberian Settler English and a unique form of antebellum architecture.
+The early African American settlers practiced Christianity, sometimes in combination with traditional African religious beliefs.
+They spoke an African-American Vernacular English, which developed into Liberian English.
+English played a central role in education, governance, and communication.
+The indigenous languages of Liberia are also spoken by various ethnic groups, but English has been the dominant and official language since the arrival of the Americo-Liberian settlers.

+Upon arrival the settlers did little to integrate into the existing native practices, instead, they established a society in Liberia that mirrored America's.
+In addition to modeling their political institutions after the United States, Americo-Liberians were known to prefer Western modes of dress, African-American Southern food, and followed American social norms such as monogamous relationships and class structure.
 Furthermore, Americo-Liberians contributed to the culinary cuisine of the region by introducing American baking techniques.

+The Americo-Liberian settlers built towns and cities with architecture reminiscent of American styles.
+Churches, building, and home featured a unique form of antebellum architecture and the homes of the elites often resembled American Southern plantation homes.
+Infrastructure projects, including roads and bridges, were also developed following American models.

 Americo-Liberian weddings follow the traditional African-American or Afro-Caribbean style weddings in which the bridegroom appears in a lounge suit and the bride in a white wedding dress.

-Many upper class and influential Americo-Liberians belonged to the Masonic Order of Liberia which was established in 1867 and based in the Grand Masonic Temple in Monrovia.
+Many upper-class and influential Americo-Liberians belonged to the Masonic Order of Liberia which was established in 1867 and based in the Grand Masonic Temple in Monrovia.
+In Liberia, particularly during the early years of the republic, the Masonic Order played a significant role in the political and social structure as it became intertwined with political power and elite networks in Liberia.
 Being a Mason was a veritable prerequisite for positions of political leadership in the True Whig Party.
+TWP political meetings were even held in the Grand Masonic Temple, where only members could enter.
 Following the 1980 Liberian coup, Samuel Doe outlawed Freemasonry before lifting the ban in 1987.
 The Masonic Temple was damaged during the First Liberian Civil War and remained unoccupied before being restored.